 No Need To Figure Everything Out, Just Jump In!

 The Wet season

-Between September and mid-November, is the rainy season.
+Between October and November, is the rainy season.
 November is home to monsoons in the Gulf of Thailand.

 Temperature drops slightly in this period and you may experience entire days or even a full week of tropical rain.
 But as we say – after rain comes the sun.